omarsibai/ultimate-member-job-manager/readme.txt

 This plugin needs Ultimate Member and WP Job Manager to be installed!

 Ultimate Member Job Manager is compatible with the following WP Job Manager extensions:
-Applications, Resume Manager, Bookmarks and Job Alerts.
+Applications, Bookmarks and Job Alerts.

 A separate tab will be available in the user profile for every installed extension.